 - 1 cup creamy organic peanut butter (with Valencia peanuts)

-- 1 tablespoon peanut butter flavored bone broth protein powder (optional*)
+- 1 tablespoon peanut butter flavored protein powder made from bone broth (optional*)

 - ½ cup melted coconut oil

 - Add all the ingredients to a food processor and blend until mixture is smooth, adding more melted coconut oil if needed.

 - Pour the mixture into a 8X8 baking dish lined with parchment paper.